-• The first RMB 1 million of taxable income will be taxed at a preferential CIT rate of 20% for 25 percent of their income, with the remaining 75 percent tax-free (effective tax rate 5%).

-- Taxable income for the next RMB 1 million to RMB 3 million will be taxed at a preferential CIT rate of 20% for 50 per- Senior Manager cent of their income, with the remaining 50 percent tax-free (effective tax rate of 10%). - Taxable income above RMB 3 million Multinational companies will be taxed at CIT rate of 25%. - Small-scale VAT taxpayers with monthly only their tax compliance in revenue of less than RMB 100k will be China, but also their overall exempted from remitting VAT on certain items
+- The first RMB 1 million of taxable income will be taxed at a preferential CIT rate of 20% for 25 percent of their income, with the remaining 75 percent tax-free (effective tax rate 5%). - Taxable income for the next RMB 1 million to RMB 3 million will be taxed at a preferential CIT rate of 20% for 50 percent of their income, with the remaining 50 percent tax-free (effective tax rate of 10%).
+In year 2023, there is extra 50% tax exemption (effective tax rate 5%). - Taxable income above RMB 3 million will be taxed at CIT rate of 25%. - Small-scale VAT taxpayers with monthly revenue of less than RMB 100k will be exempted from remitting VAT on certain items.
+If monthly revenue is above RMB100K (monthly filing taxpayer) or quarterly revenue is above RMB 300K (quarterly filing taxpayer), all revenue of small-scale VAT payer will be taxed at VAT rate of 1% in year 2023.